 Three levels of security screening exist:

-- BC Public Service Criminal Record Check - required for all designated positions
+- BC Public Service Criminal Record Check is required for all designated positions.

-- Criminal Records Review Act Check - required for applicants or current employees working with vulnerable adults or children under 19 years of age
+- Criminal Records Review Act Check is required for applicants or current employees working with vulnerable adults or children under 19 years of age.

 Screening is mandatory for all designated positions in the BC Public Service.
 Hiring managers are responsible for confirming if and when screening is required.
-If an applicant or employee does not consent to screening, they can’t be offered the position.
+If an applicant or employee doesn't consent to screening, they can’t be offered the position.

 Find more information on these pages:

 A position’s responsibilities determine whether security screening is required.
 Complete a Position Screening Designation form to establish the security screening requirements for a new position or an existing position where the duties have changed.